Skip to Content

 “It was really neat to be the first in everything that we did: the first to play in a gold medal match, the first to win, the first to beat Cuba,” Everett says.
 “At that time, Cuba was ’unbeatable.’
 And here come a bunch of nobodies, and we did it.
 So it was pretty special.”

 Everett, a standout defensive shortstop, made his major league debut in 2001 with the Houston Astros and played in the 2005 World Series.
-He retired in 2012 and returned to USC, where he earned his diploma in 2019.
+He retired in 2012 and returned to USC, where he earned his Bachelor of Arts in liberal studies in 2019 through Palmetto College.
 He now is the minor league infield coordinator for the Philadelphia Phillies, meaning he’s in charge of guiding and coaching the organization’s infielders, from Triple-A to the Dominican Republic leagues.

 But baseball in the Olympics still holds a special spot.